 It really was a neat little PC, and it sold like proverbial hot cakes.
 The LCD was good for the time, and the 486 models ran Windows 3.1 well enough for everyday use.
 It had all the usual accessories, including a nice leather carry bag.

-Unfortunately for the Handbook, it wasn’t updated any further than the 486 50Mhz models, which is a shame, because if Gateway has been able to keep the same overall package with a colour LCD screen and faster CPU option, it could have given Gateway a niche product segment in addition to its other standard portable offerings.
-The Handbook was quietly phased out by 1995 (even though customers still asked about!).
+Unfortunately for the Handbook, it wasn’t updated any further than the 486 50Mhz models, which is a shame, because if Gateway has been able to keep the same overall package with a colour LCD screen and faster CPU option, it would have given Gateway a unique product offering in addition to its other standard portable offerings.
+The Handbook was quietly phased out by 1995 (even though customers continued to request them).